wentam/freestanding-pass/README.md

-Tiny shell script gpg wrapper to access a [password store](https://www.passwordstore.org/) without environmental dependency (no need to import keys with gpg).
+Tiny shell script gpg wrapper to (read-only) access a [password store](https://www.passwordstore.org/) without environmental dependency (no need to import keys with gpg).

 Depends on gpg.
 Does not depend on pass.